 You may be looking at these little treats and think, OH!
-Empanadas! but they are not empanadas they are pastelillos (pas-te-lee-joes).
+Empanadas!
+But they are not empanadas they are pastelillos (pas-te-lee-joes).
 Take that confused look off your face and allow me to explain.
-In Puerto Rico what you may call empanadas we call empanadillas, because empanadas normally references something that is breaded and fried, think chicken fried steak.
+In Puerto Rico what you may call empanadas we call empanadillas because empanadas commonly reference something that is breaded and fried, think chicken fried steak.
 So, what is the difference between empanadillas and pastelillos?
-If you ever visit Puerto Rico and ask for a pastelillos you will get a small turnover made with a thin dough, crimped edge and fried.
+If you ever visit Puerto Rico and ask for a pastelillos, you will get a small turnover made with a thin dough, crimped edge and fried.
 Empanadillas are a large turnover with a thicker dough, rolled edge and fried.
-Basically, a pastelillo is a snack, and an empanadilla is lunch.
+A pastelillo is a snack, and an empanadilla is lunch.

 Pastelillos can be filled with all kinds of wonderful and delicious foods.
-The most-popular ones found around schools are pizza that is just cheese and tomato sauce.
+The most popular ones found around schools are pizza that is just cheese and tomato sauce.
 If you are traveling along the coast of Puerto Rico, you’ll find crab filled pastelillos, and they can even make a wonderful dessert when filled with guava and cream cheese.
-My friend Rebecca of Foodie with Family just make some guava and cream cheese handpies that look amazing!

 - 1 lbs beef tips, diced

 - 2 potatoes, diced